treeverse/lakeFS-samples/README.md

 # lakefs-samples
 This sample repository captures a collection of notebooks, dockerized applications and code snippets that demonstrate how to use lakeFS.

 > **lakeFS:** LakeFS is a popular open-source solution for managing data.
 It provides a consistent and scalable data management layer on top of cloud storage, such as Amazon S3, Azure Blob Storage, or Google Cloud Storage.
-It allows users to create and manage data in a version-controlled and immutable manner, and offers features such as data governance, data lineage, and data access controls. lakeFS is compatible with a wisde range of data processing frameworks and tools.
+It allows users to create and manage data in a version-controlled and immutable manner, and offers features such as data governance, data lineage, and data access controls. lakeFS is compatible with a wide range of data processing frameworks and tools.

 # How to naviate?